yxeri/roleTerminal/README.md

-# roleHaven
+# roleOOC

-RoleHaven is an initiative to create a platform to be used in-game during LARPs.
+roleOOC is an initiative to create a platform to be used in-game during LARPs.
 The first field test will be during a post-apocalyptic LARP [Blodsband reloaded](http://bbreloaded.se/ooc) played out in Sweden.

 Note!
 This system is meant to be used as a game within a game.
 Passwords are not stored in a insecure way.
 This is by design.